bitovi/hatchify/doc/jsonapi/sparse-fieldsets/README.md

 ## Why do we need to sparse Fieldsets

-It is pretty common that a schema has more attributes than what we wish to show on the UI.
-By default, Hatchify pulls all attributes of included schemas.
+It is common that a schema has more attributes than what we wish to show on the UI.
+By default, Hatchify fetches and displays all attributes of included schemas.
 Sparse fieldsets allows us to specify which attributes we care about for a specific query, so we can keep response size smaller and faster.

 The parsed results of the `fields[TYPE]` query parameters are stored in the `fields` property.
 The value of the `fields` property is an object.
 For each key-value pair in that object, the key is the name of a type and the value is an array of attributes for that type.